pedr0sehn/quizGame/README.md

 # quizGame

-Just a math quiz that i made to improve my knowledge at javascript
+Just a math quiz that i made to improve my knowledge in javascript